A storage device is considered to be in the permanent device loss (PDL) state when it becomes permanently unavailable to your ESXi host.

 All paths are shown as Dead.

-If no open connections to the device exist, or after the last connection closes, the host removes the PDL device and all paths to the device.
+The host automatically removes the PDL device and all paths to the device if no open connections to the device exist, or after the last connection closes.
 You can disable the automatic removal of paths by setting the advanced host parameter Disk.AutoremoveOnPDL to 0.
-See Set Advanced Host Attributes.
+See Set Advanced Host Attributes in the vSphere Web Client.

 If the device returns from the PDL condition, the host can discover it, but treats it as a new device.
 Data consistency for virtual machines on the recovered device is not guaranteed.